A Simplicial Model for $KB4_n$: Epistemic Logic with Agents that May Die: Epistemic logics and their simplicial semantics

 According to \cref{thm:equiv2}, simplicial models are equivalent to \emph{proper} partial epistemic models.
 Thus \cref{thm:completenessKB4} does not apply directly to simplicial models, and some extra care must be taken to deal with this ``proper'' requirement.
 Indeed, it is easy to check that the two formulas below are true in every simplicial model; but they are not provable in $\KBfour$.

-The formula $\mathbf{NE}$ (Non-Emptiness) says that in every world, there is at least one agent that is alive; and the formula $\mathbf{SA_a}$ (Single Agent) says that if there is exactly one alive agent~$a$, this agent knows that all other agents are dead.
+The formula $\mathbf{NE}$ (Non-Emptiness) says that in every world, there is at least one agent that is alive; and the formula $\mathbf{SA_a}$ (Single Agent) says that if there is exactly one alive agent~$a$, this agent knows everything that is true about the world.
 It is straightforward to check that:

 \begin{proposition} The axiom system $\KBfour+\mathbf{NE}+(\mathbf{SA_a})_{a \in A}$ is sound with respect to the class of simplicial models. \end{proposition} \begin{proof} Let us first consider axiom \makebox[1cm]{$\mathbf{NE}$: } $\bigvee_{a \in A} \aliveprop{a}$.
 Take a proper epistemic model $M=\langle W,\sim\rangle$.
 To prove that for all $w \in W$, $M, w \models \mathbf{NE}$, we have to prove that there exists $a \in A$ such that $w \sim_a w$.
 This is by definition of properness.